lunks/composer/README.md

 # About

-Composer is a simple shell script to easily run [Rails Composer][rails_composer] from terminal without the need to remember uris or specific command parameters.
-Just run:
+Composer is a simple shell script to easily run [Rails Composer][rails_composer] from terminal without the need to remember uris or specific command parameters.First, add Composer's bin folder to your PATH variable:

+	~ export PATH=$PATH:/path_to_composer/composer/bin

+Then run the command below from anywhere:

 	~ compose APP_NAME

 And you're done.
+Happy hacking!

 # License